Taxes 2012: Retirement Planning for Small Business Owners

 Choosing the right IRA and 401(k) plans can shave taxes and help secure financial futures

-Holly Kylen is a financial adviser and retirement coach with ING Financial Partners.
-She is an author of a seminar on retirement planning for women and serves on ING’s Women’s Advisory Network Board.
+Holly Kylen is a financial adviser and retirement coach with ING Financial Partners, the broker-dealer of Voya Financial.
+She is an author of a seminar on retirement planning for women and serves on ING Financial Partners' Women’s Advisory Network Board.